 An Image to understand it in better way by ScienceSoft

 The web application that runs within a browser!
-This is the application which entirely resides on the server and to access the application, we need a platform i.e. browser.
+This is the application that entirely resides on the server and to access the application, we need a platform i.e. browser.

 Taking an example of one of the applications is Facebook which is ultimately a package of multiple corresponding pages which runs on a browser.
-A web application is being used on various devices i.e. mobile, tablet and desktop with the different configuration which is only limited to web-browser and internet connectivity.
-If the application is compatible across the screen resolutions, you can view and access your application very efficiently.
+A web application is being used on various devices i.e. mobile, tablet, and desktop with different configuration which is only limited to a web browser and internet connectivity.
+If the application is compatible across screen resolutions, you can easily view and access your application.

 In the mobile application we have